 Balance Sheet: What We Have And What We Owe

 A balance sheet is what we have and what we owe, our profit and loss.
 What we sold, used, spent, and how much is left.
 So we have assets and liabilities which is the balance sheet.
-And we have profits and losses which is the revenue minus expenses.
+Also, we have profits and losses which is the revenue minus expenses.
 They are two separate statements.
 When you hear double-entry accounting, it’s because these two balance each other.
 The balance sheet is one side, profit-loss is the other.
 What impacts the balance sheet may impact profit loss, but everything balances and nothing is left out by doing the financial statement that way.

 Balance Sheet: How It Works

 How it works is very important, and I find that managers and owners often misunderstand.
-When you buy food, liquor, wine, beer, and supplies, it doesn’t go to the P & L; it doesn’t go to the expenses, it goes to the balance sheet.
+When you buy food, liquor, wine, beer, and supplies it doesn’t go to the P & L; it doesn’t go to the expenses, it goes to the balance sheet.
 It’s an asset you just acquired.
-So it will go on to the balance sheet as an asset.
+So it will go on the balance sheet as an asset.
 It will go to inventory; it will go to payables if you haven’t paid for it it will go to cash.
-But it goes to the balance sheet as an asset at the moment.
+However, it goes to the balance sheet as an asset at the moment.

 Profit and Loss: What We Sell, Use & Spend = What’s Left

 What we sell, use, and spend equals what’s left.
 The basic formula is revenue less controllable expenses less non-controllable expenses equals profit.
 So when you’re looking at a profit and loss, this is the machinery that will tell you whether or not you’ve made a profit.

 Revenue is the total amount of sales that are happening.
 In restaurants, it’s usually the amount that goes through the cash register.
 However, it can also be events, catering, Uber Eats, or a variety of others.
 It can be take-out, there are some different elements to it.
 Still, what you sell is the easiest thing to measure.